 “We had faces then,” stated Norma Desmond in “Sunset Boulevard.”
 Movie stars still have faces – but, at least in the ads, no one can see them.
 In “Wild Bill, ” the title character has an irresistible urge to shoot anyone who touches his hat, so United Artists came up with a striking, appropriate image.
 Presumably Sabrina has no such irresistible urges; a Paramount rep said the image is meant to connote fashion and style: “Richard Avedon and Irving Penn did a lot of this stuff in the ’50s and ’60s.”
 Style, fashion and murderous impulses: Clearly, these are characters for the ’90s.
 Anyway, it’s a good hat trick.

-- Fork Films LLC, New York, New York
+- Lincoln Center for the Performing Arts, Inc., New York, New York

 - MPCA, Los Angeles, California